-3 Significant accounting estimates, assumptions and judgements

-3.1 Accounting estimates and assumptions
+4 Significant accounting judgements, estimates and assumptions

-The preparation of consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the dates of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of consolidated financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, expenses and the accompanying disclosures and the disclosure of contingent liabilities.

 Estimates and assumptions are based on the management's best judgement on the reporting date.
-Estimates are made on the basis of historical experience and expectations of future events that are considered probable on the reporting date.
-However, actual results and timing may differ from these estimates.
-The Group's critical accounting estimates and assumptions are described below.
+Estimates are made based on historical experience and expectations of future events that are considered probable on the reporting date.
+However, uncertainty about these assumptions and estimates could result in outcomes that require an adjustment to the carrying amount of assets and liabilities affected in future periods.
+The Group's significant accounting judgements, estimates and assumptions are described below.